MaastrichtU-IDS/translator-openpredict/README.md

 Access the **Translator OpenPredict API** at **[https://openpredict.semanticscience.org 🔮🐍](https://openpredict.semanticscience.org)**

+The data used by the models in this repository is versionned using `dvc` and stored **on DagsHub at https://dagshub.com/vemonet/translator-openpredict**

 > You can use this API to retrieve predictions for drug/disease, or add new embeddings to improve the model.

 # Deploy the OpenPredict API locally :woman_technologist: